-She lives in Tuscaloosa, Alabama with her husband and has a slight obsession with her two dogs.
-She both graduated from and instructs English at the University of Alabama.
+She lives in Birmingham, Alabama with her husband, baby and two dogs.
+She graduated from the University of Alabama and is an English Instructor at Jefferson State Community College.
 She received her MFA from Spalding University in Louisville, Kentucky in poetry and since 2006, her poetry has been featured in numerous journals.
 Most recently, her poems have appeared in places like: Jokes Review, Number One: A Literary Journal, and A Walk with Nature: Poetic Encounters that Nourish the Soul.
 Her short story “A Penny Saved” was published in Perspectives Magazinein 2018.
 Her essays “Self-Defense” and “Her?!” can be found in The Doctor T.J.
 Eckleburg Review.
 Her essay, “Hot AF” is in the magazine Robot Butt (2018) and her essay “I Didn’t Kill My Boyfriend Today” is available at The Syndrome Mag.

 To join the email list and/or to contact, send email to firstname.lastname@example.org.